fqantonio/GoingInductive/README.md

 > NOTE 3: the Direct Instruction (Merrill, 2007) instructionla design is a well established learning strategy with a overwhelming research background, with 200 years of history, some authors claim.

 Before hand, we've to considered that the comparison is made to a well developed and researched instructional design over more then 200 years, **Direct Instruction**.
 Any slight improve is considered very strong.

-So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because, in overall, it as a positive impact on the learning outcomes, namely, **Learning Transfer**, **academic results**, **Social Skills** with a huge impact on **lab practice**.
+So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because, it as a positive impact on the learning outcomes, namely, **Learning Transfer** and **academic results**, negative impact on **Social Skills** with a huge positive impact on **lab practice**.

-Students that benefit more are females, grade 9 and rank 3 (more adapted to school) while the one's that don't benefit are rank 1 (less adapted).
+Students that benefit more are females, grade 9 and the more adapted to school while the one's that don't benefit are the less adapted to the school system.

 So, there are issues to be addressed and accommodated before and during the process, namely:
   1. The subject to be teached as same lab practice nuclear goal?
 If yes, use the 4C/ID;